-I prefer to use LoTW and I will QSL 100% direct or via the bureau.
+I prefer to use LoTW and I will QSL 100% direct.
 If you need my card, send an SAE only with your card and I'll send you mine.

-I am an ARRL DXCC Card Checker and VE, a member of the ARRL, RSGB, PVRC, INDXEA, NCDXF.
-I am usually on SSB, looking for new DX stations to work.
-During my Air Force time, I was very active in Air Force MARS.
-I was born at North Judson, IN and just celebrated my 70th birthday.
+I support The DX Code of Conduct, INDXEA and NCDXF.
+I am usually on SSB or RTTY, looking for new DX stations and Special Events to work.
+I was born at North Judson, IN and I just celebrated my 72nd birthday in March.
 Seems like it was just yesterday when I got into this wonderful hobby.
 How time flies when you're having a great time.